Clarence Royce: Season 4

 Royce's re-election campaign is a well-oiled machine.
 Parker is an effective fundraiser and Royce is booked into many high-profile speaking opportunities with property developers to push his motto of reform and development.
 Royce receives massive contributions and fundraising help from developer Andy Krawczyk.
 He retains State Senator Clay Davis as his deputy campaign chairman.
 Royce is given more reason to be displeased with Burrell when these key political figures's records are subpoenaed by the BPD's Major Case Unit.

 An outraged Davis tells Royce that he never asks where his money comes from, implying that its origin is illicit, and warns that he should be protected if Royce wants continued funding for the campaign.
 Royce displays this anger to Burrell, who assures that there will be no more surprises within his department.

 Royce has an adulterous relationship with one of his secretaries, and at one point, his new driver Herc catches the secretary giving Royce oral sex.
 He later checks with Parker to see who Herc's friends are in the BPD and considers having him reassigned.
 Royce then talks with Herc, asking his career goals in the department and why he chose to work on the mayoral security detail.
 When Herc claims he did it to move up on the sergeants list, Royce immediately calls Burrell to have him promoted as a reward for his silence.

 Royce's campaign receives its first major setback in the debates.
 Carcetti drops a bombshell on Royce when he uses news of a recently killed state's witness in an answer, taking the opportunity to accuse Royce of ignoring his request for witness protection in Baltimore.
 Royce is unaware of the killing and unable to respond adequately.
-Royce's campaign then goes downhill as Carcetti grasps a sizeable amount of black voters.
+Royce's campaign then goes downhill as Carcetti grasps a sizeable number of black voters.

 Royce gets more angered when Burrell fails to successfully downplay the witness investigation and promises to fire him at Parker's request following an election victory.
 Furthermore, Royce's relationship with Watkins becomes frayed over his support for both Daniels and Perkins, his appeasement of the developers, and his illegal campaign contributions.
 Watkins also believes that Royce disregards the black community, cynically using Marcus Garvey-inspired campaign posters to win their vote.

 The mayor's security detail leaks the news of Royce and Watkins' falling out to Deputy Commissioner William Rawls, who believes that Carcetti can do better things for the BPD.
 After Watkins lends his support to Carcetti, Royce loses the election.
 He appears to have taken his loss in stride, though; following his defeat, he and Carcetti reconcile amicably.

+It is mentioned by Parker that after leaving the Mayor's office, Royce is considering mounting a primary challenge to Congressman Elijah Cummings, but it is not clear if he actually launches a campaign.